sebgoa/cloudstack-books/en/installation-centos.markdown

     cd tools/devcloud
     python ../marvin/marvin/deployDataCenter.py -i devcloud.cfg

-If you are curious, check the `devcloud.cfg` file and see how the data center is defined: 1 Zone, 1 Pod, 1 Cluster, 1 Host, 1 primary Storage, 1 Seondary Storage, all provided by Devcloud.
+If you are curious, check the `devcloud.cfg` file and see how the data center is defined: 1 Zone, 1 Pod, 1 Cluster, 1 Host, 1 primary Storage, 1 Secondary Storage, all provided by Devcloud.

 You can now log in the management server at `http://localhost:8080/client` and start experimenting with the UI or the API.